-6. Equipment
+7. Equipment

 a.
-Title to Equipment - Non-profit Organizations.
-Unless otherwise specified in the grant, title to equipment purchased or fabricated with NSF grant funds shall vest in the awardee upon acquisition.
+Title to Equipment - Universities and Other Non-profit Organizations.
+Unless otherwise specified in the cooperative agreement, title to equipment purchased or fabricated with NSF award funds shall vest in the awardee upon acquisition.
 Such equipment is considered exempt property and subject to the conditions established in paragraph c. below.